 MYR Group bears the cost of soliciting your vote.
 In addition to mailing these proxy materials, our directors, officers or employees may solicit proxies or votes in person, by telephone or by electronic communication.
 They will not receive any additional compensation for these solicitation activities.
 We may enlist the help of banks and brokerage houses in soliciting proxies from their customers and reimburse the banks and brokerage houses for related out-of-pocket expenses.
-As a result of the proxy contest conducted by Engine Capital, MYR Group has retained Morrow & Co., LLC ("Morrow") at an estimated cost not to exceed \$[], plus customary costs and expenses, to aid in the solicitation of proxies for the Annual Meeting.
-We expect that Morrow will engage approximately [] employees to assist us in connection with soliciting proxies.
-Also as a result of the proxy contest conducted by Engine Capital, MYR Group's aggregate expenses related to the solicitation of shareholders (including expenses relating to the retention of Morrow, but excluding the amount normally expended for a solicitation for an election of directors in the absence of a contest and salaries and wages of regular employees and officers) are expected to be approximately \$[], of which approximately \$[] has been incurred to date.
+We retained Morrow & Co., LLC to aid in soliciting votes for the Annual Meeting for a total fee of \$10,000 plus reasonable expenses.